 The Moving Ahead for Progress in the 21st Century (MAP-21) Act (Pub.
 L. No. 112-141) established a formula program under the Section 5311 program to provide additional funding to support public transportation in the Appalachian region.
-There are 16 eligible States that receive an allocation under this provision.
+There are 13 eligible States that receive an allocation under this provision.
+Recipients of the Appalachian Development Public Transportation Assistance Program funds may use these funds for any purpose that is eligible under Section 5311.